McConnell, Schumer mum on contours of impeachment trial as DC preps for inauguration under lockdown

 Details of the upcoming impeachment trial for President Trump are still up in the air as Senate Majority Leader Mitch McConnell and Senate Minority Leader Chuck Schumer -- who will soon swap jobs -- have remained silent about the details of how the trial will work, how long it will last and more.

 When the trial will start is up in the air as well.
-House Speaker Nancy Pelosi, D-Calif., after overseeing the impeachment of Trump just one week after he egged on a group of supporters who later ransacked the Capitol while Congress was certifying the election results, has yet to send the article of impeachment to the Senate.
+House Speaker Nancy Pelosi, D-Calif., after overseeing the impeachment of Trump just one week after he riled up a group of supporters who later ransacked the Capitol while Congress was certifying the election results, has yet to send the article of impeachment to the Senate.

 Pelosi did not answer questions during a Friday press conference on when she would send over the articles.
 Her office also did not immediately respond to a message from Fox News on Monday morning asking when she would send the article.